2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Luncheons/Pizza Parties

-The club has luncheons or pizza parties two to three times a year after weekly tournament.
+The club has luncheons or pizza parties two to four times a year after weekly tournament.
 It’s open to all members whether they played that day.
 The fare is sandwiches, pizza, beer and sodas.
 There is no charge to attendees because the cost is covered by a portion of the $5.00 paid by members playing in the weekly tournaments.

 Club Organization and Applicable Duties and Responsibilities